-When I landed in Sarmoli in April this year, I had no idea of the gastronomical journey that awaited me.
+When I landed in Sarmoli in April this year to celebrate my birthday with birds, I had no idea of the gastronomical journey that awaited me.
 While I knew that, as in most villages, the food would be fresh from the farm to the kitchen, I did not expect Kumaoni food to be so distinct and unique.
 Why?
 Because I had never heard of Kumaoni food before.
 And I wonder why?

 |Bhaang ki chutney- chutney made with cannabis seeds.|

 I stayed with two different hosts during my 10 day stay there.
 While with the first host, I tried a few unique things like bhaang ki chutney, and Bhaang ke pakode, it was my second host who completely blew my mind with the varieties she whipped up for every meal.

 Kumaoni food is best described as simple, earthy, rustic and robust.
 The meals are essentially simple but bursting with flavours and full of nutrients.
 It is characterized by the use of herbs that are unique to the place, such as Timur, Jimboo, Gandhrayani, etc. In the kitchen of my second home-stay, all meals were prepared only on the traditional 'chulha' or hearth and not on cooking gas.
 So, by default everything was slow cooked and the chulha imparts a distinct taste to the food while enhancing its taste several notches higher.

 All the dishes were served on Kansa plates and bowls.
 Traditionally in India, Kansa (an alloy of copper and tin) was used for eating because as per Ayurveda, the alkalising properties of the metal are very beneficial for one's body.
 That, and the love and enthusiasm with which Bhanu, my hostess, cooked each and every meal, satiated my body and soul.

 |Bhaang seeds/ Cannabis seeds.|